zuozhenggh/learning-library/developer-library/atp-apex-oda/intro/intro.md

 [Here you can find a basic guidance of commands that you can use on the terminal.](https://docs.microsoft.com/en-us/windows-server/administration/windows-commands/windows-commands)

-Don't worry all the commands that we will need on the lab are part of the code so you don't need to learn any additional one.
+Don't worry all the commands that we will need on the workshop are part of the code so you don't need to learn any additional one.

 ### Node.js Installation